 This service is preconfigured in the System folder and is started by default.
 Leave this service running so that it is available to report the status of caching jobs.
 If the ReportingTools service is stopped or unavailable, you cannot view the status of your caching job.
 You cannot delete the ReportingTools service.

 SampleWorldCities map service

-The SampleWorldCities map service is provided to allow you to preview the functionality of ArcGIS Server.
-You can click the thumbnail for this map service in ArcGIS Server Manager to immediately display it in a web application.
-You can also consume this sample in ArcGIS clients like any other map service.
+The SampleWorldCities map service allows you to preview the functionality of ArcGIS Server.
+You can click the thumbnail for this map service in ArcGIS Server Manager to immediately display it in a web app.
+You can also consume this sample in ArcGIS clients in the same way as any other map service.